 Newington in Screven County, Georgia — The American South (South Atlantic)

 Location.
-32° 35.333′ N, 81° 30.185′ W. Marker is in Newington, Georgia, in Screven County.
-Marker is on Railroad Avenue/Savannah Highway (Georgia Route 21) west of Walton Street, on the right when traveling west.
+32° 36.044′ N, 81° 29.115′ W. Marker is in Newington, Georgia, in Screven County.
+Marker is at the intersection of Newington Highway (State Highway 24) and Church Road, on the right when traveling west on Newington Highway.
 Touch for map.
-Marker is in this post office area: Newington GA 30446, United States of America.
+Marker is at or near this postal address: 11572 Newington Hwy, Newington GA 30446, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 19, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,124 times since then and 23 times this year.
-Photos: 1. submitted on October 6, 2010, by Mike Stroud of Bluffton, South Carolina.
-2, 3, 4. submitted on May 19, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+It was originally submitted on February 24, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,562 times since then and 13 times this year.
+Photos: 1, 2, 3, 4. submitted on February 24, 2009, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.